-Two years back, I did a little research on the best places to live if you’re starting out – or starting over.
+Two years back, I researched the best places to live if you’re starting out – or starting over.
 I covered various ages and stages.
-But what if you’re at midlife, 50 or older?
+But what if you’re at midlife, say 50 or older?
 What if you’re in full-blown “reinvention” mode?

-Starting over after age 50 offers its own set of considerations – advantages, yes – and realistically, constraints.
+Starting over after age 50 offers its own set of considerations – advantages, yes – and also constraints.

 It’s not better or worse, but it’s certainly different.
-It’s about letting go as much as diving in.
-It’s more than relocation; it’s the best part of reinvention – rediscovering yourself.
+And it’s about letting go as much as diving in.
+It’s more than relocation; it’s a process of rediscovering yourself.

 Why Start Over at 50 or 60?